Southwest Detroit, Michigan

 “As you know I’ve been practicing the dark arts for a while now.
-I’ve been involved in the teachings of Aleister Crowley, Michael Aquino, and other types of magic.
-When I first got involved, I was told that Satan didn’t exist, that he was a product of Christian mythology.
+I’ve been involved in the teachings of Aleister Crowley and other types of magic.
+When I first got involved, I was told that Satan didn’t exist, that he was merely a product of Christian mythology to scare people.
 I was told that the Devil was just a symbol, like how Uncle Sam is a symbol for America or Lady Liberty is a symbol for freedom.”

 “Yeah, you told me that.”

-Katrina was taken aback then she stepped away from the bedroom threshold to walk down the hall closer to the living room to hear better but made sure she couldn’t be seen.
+Katrina was taken aback.
+She stepped away from the bedroom threshold to get closer to the living room so she could hear while staying out of sight.

 “We were doing a ritual in my basement.
 We painted a pentagram on the floor, set candles all over the place and were doing incantations.
-We called on the ascended masters, for one of them to appear.
-High magic, higher than witchcraft, has to be executed exactly as instructed, if one mistake is made the whole thing can backfire in your face.
-We did something wrong and this thing, this ugly thing about the size of fiver-year old appeared.
+Then we called on the ascended masters for one of them to appear.
+High magic, higher than witchcraft, has to be executed exactly as instructed.
+If one mistake is made the whole thing can backfire in your face.
+We did something wrong and this thing, this grotesque thing about the size of five-year old appeared.
 I can’t describe the damned thing.
 It scampered around, knocked the candles over and started the fire.”

-“You’re kidding me,” Ramon said mocking him.
-“Listen, Frank, just be honest; you fell asleep in bed with a lit cigarette again.
+“Stop joking, Frank.
+Do you really expect me to believe that?”
+Ramon said mocking him.
+“Listen, just be honest; you fell asleep in bed with a lit cigarette again.
 Don’t blame this on something that doesn’t exist.”

 “I’m telling the truth, Ramon.”